Prince-Mwape/Password_checker/README.md

 To run this program, simply download and then import it into the IDE of your choosing and run in the terminal For version 1.0 it will run like this till I figure out how to give it a GUI.

+Version 1.01 adds suggestions to improve the strength of users passwords.

 Thank you so much for downloading